Skip to content

 Why it’s a night-market staple

 Taiwanese fried chicken is the reliable crowd-pleaser: crispy texture, fragrant seasoning, and enough richness to feel satisfying even when you’re just grazing.
+It’s also one of the easiest foods to share, which makes night markets more fun.

 How to eat it on a crawl